rubino25/RatOS/site/docs/configuration/chamber_filter.md

-# RatOS 2.1 Chamber filter control
+# Chamber Filter Control

 RatOS comes with a built in chamber filter control.

 ## Prerequisites

 To be able to use the chamber control feature you just need to configure a generic fan with the name `filter`.

 ```
 [fan_generic filter]
 ```

 ## Configuration

 The feature is activated by default, you dont need to do anything.
 But you can override the settings in your printer.cfg if wanted.

 ```
 [gcode_macro RatOS]
 variable_chamber_filter_enable: True                     # True|False = enable chamber filter control